Skip to main content

 • “The lack of music is a great choice, making those creepy steps stand out in the middle of the deafening silence.”

-• “The only thing I'd like to see added is more music, maybe some ambient tracks for the long climbs.”
+• “The only thing I'd like to see added is just more, and maybe some ambient music for these long climbs.”

-• “I do wish the music were more varied, especially for the lore scenes and other moments, but for the price, it's still a fun experience.”
+• “I do wish the music were more varied or for the lore scenes and whatnot, but for the price you'll have a very fun (if this is your type of game) experience!”

 • emotional